Alcohol Abuse & Addiction

-- Increased risk of having accidents that can lead to serious and even permanent physical injuries.
+- Increased risk of having accidents, while driving under the influence of alcohol, for example, that can lead to serious and even permanent physical injuries.

 - Increased risk of developing serious diseases or disorders of numerous organ systems that can include increased risk of cardiovascular disease, cancer, fetal alcohol syndrome in the children of pregnant mothers suffering from AUD, liver damage, etc.

 - Increased potential to be a victim of crime, to be a perpetrator of the crime, or to engage in acts of self-harm.